 With a rolled-up magazine, you should aim for the nearest target, striking a blow that will interrupt the attacker’s “program.”
 If the face is safe to hit with the magazine (the knife is just being drawn, your position permits it), then hit the face.
 If the knife-holding hand is closer, hit the hand.
-If you miss it, hit the face or that hand again.
-Use the rolled-up magazine to distract the attacker and/or deflect the knife, so you can disarm the attacker.
+If you miss the target, aim for the face or that hand again.
+Use the rolled-up magazine to distract the attacker and/or deflect the knife so you can disarm the attacker.

 Distract, deflect, and disarm.

 Now if, when attacked by a knife fighter, you had your Unbreakable® Umbrella with you, then your defense would be simpler and safer.
 Every whack with your Unbreakable® Umbrella has a good chance to be both disarming and disabling.
 It does not matter whether you strike the armed hand or the unarmed hand, a kneecap, a throat, or an eye orbit, or whether you stab the trunk.
 The Unbreakable® Umbrella powerfully applied to any hand, wrist, forearm, elbow, or knee, even to the meat of the limbs or the trunk, leaves a “strong and lasting impression.”
 In good hands, it leaves a bone-crunching, bloody strong impression. . . .

 Applying any of the techniques mentioned above is your sole responsibility.